rollthecloudinc/quell/README.md

 - Add example of using a lazy loaded plugin to ipe project.
 For example, adding a content plugin that is lazy loaded.
 This can probably be something as simple as a component in a small module to demostrate the plugin system module loader discovery.
+- Create demo website.
+I want people to be able to create and edit panel pages without needing to download this package and install it.

 Plugins: